 - 1. Go to Linkage Action interface of the alarm input or event detection. - 2.
 Click Trigger Alarm Output. - 3.
 Select the alarm outputs to trigger. - 4.
-Go to Configuration \rightarrow Event \rightarrow Normal Event \rightarrow Alarm Output. - 5.
+Go to Configuration → System → Event → Normal Event → Alarm Output . - 5.
 Select an alarm output item from the list.
-Refer to Alarm Output for details.
+Refer to Alarm Outputfor the alarm output settings.